Applied Materials Inc. (AMAT) is destined for greater heights as its last quarter sales were 6,520 M

 Applied Materials Inc. (AMAT) Insider Updates

-Observing investor behavior towards Semiconductor Equipment & Materials industry stocks is more important than anything else.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Applied Materials Inc. stocks.
 The insider ownership of Applied Materials Inc. is 0.36%, while institutional ownership is 79.50%.
 The most recent insider transaction that took place on Sep 14, was worth 2,652.
 In this transaction GVP, Applied Global Services of this company sold 29 shares at a rate of $91.46, taking the stock ownership to the 87,532 shares.
 Before that another transaction happened on Jul 07, when Company’s SVP, CLO sold 10,000 for $89.50, making the entire transaction worth $895,000.
 This insider now owns 83,169 shares in total.

 Applied Materials Inc. (AMAT) Performance Highlights and Predictions

-As on 4/29/2022, Multinational firm has announced its last quarter scores, in which it reported $1.85 earnings per share (EPS) for the period falling under the consensus outlook (set at $1.9) by -$0.05.
+Going through the last 3-months fiscal report unveiled on the 4/29/2022, it has been observed that the corporation posted $1.85 earnings per share (EPS) during the time that was less than consensus figure (set at $1.9) by -$0.05.
 This company achieved a net margin of +25.53 while generating a return on equity of 51.59.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.95 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 63.40% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 12.39% during the next five years compared to 33.00% growth over the previous five years of trading.